Olga Fikotová: Biography

 Half a century later, she commented on her rapid progress:

-During the games she fell in love with the American athlete Harold Connolly who won the hammer throw.
+During the games she fell in love with the American athlete Harold Connolly, who won the hammer throw.

-The romance was well received by the Western media and public but not as popular with the Czechoslovak team minders.
-Several months later, Connolly visited her home in Prague where they planned to get married.
+The romance was well received by the Western media and public, but not as popular with the Czechoslovak team minders.
+Several months later, Connolly visited her home in Prague, where they planned to get married.
 Fikotová was surprisingly given a permit to marry a foreigner, possibly due to the positive involvement of Czechoslovak president Antonín Zápotocký, who met the couple a few days before the wedding.

 Their witnesses for the wedding were the legendary Czech couple and Olympic athletics gold medalists Emil Zátopek and Dana Zátopková.
-They had planned for a tiny mid-week wedding, but news of it somehow got out and it was attended by thousands of people.
+They had planned for a tiny mid-week wedding, but news got out, and it was attended by thousands of people.

 The couple moved to the United States after the wedding.

-Olga and Harold both appeared on the June 10, 1958 episode the game show To Tell the Truth, in which each one was shown alongside two impostors and a panel attempted to guess who the real one was.
+The couple appeared on 10 June 1958 episode the game show To Tell the Truth, in which each one was shown alongside two impostors, and a panel attempted to guess who the real one was.

-After moving to the U.S., Olga wanted to continue representing Czechoslovakia, but the Czechoslovak Olympic Committee refused to allow her to do so and then spread the word that she had refused to represent Czechoslovakia any more.
-She was ostracized by several of her former compatriots for years before the truth became known.
-Thereafter, as Olga Connolly, she took part in every Olympics till 1972 competing for the United States, placing 7th in 1960 and 6th in 1968.
+After moving to the U.S., Fikotová wanted to continue representing Czechoslovakia, but the Czechoslovak Olympic Committee refused to allow her to do.
+The committee spread the word that she had refused to represent Czechoslovakia, and she was ostracized by several of her former compatriots for years before the truth became known.
+Thereafter, as Olga Connolly, she represented the United States at every summer Olympics from 1960 until 1972, placing 7th in 1960 and 6th in 1968.
 She carried the flag for the United States at the 1972 Summer Olympics.

-In 1968, Olga published a book about her romance with Harold Connolly, The Rings of Destiny.
+In 1968, Fikotová published a book about her romance with Connolly, The Rings of Destiny.

-Olga and Harold remained married for 17 years before getting divorced in 1975.
+They remained married for 17 years before getting divorced in 1975.
 One of their sons became a national-caliber javelin thrower and decathlete, and one of their daughters played on the U.S. national volleyball team.

-For the past decade Olga specialized in holistic fitness studies and training.
-As a Certified Exercise Therapist she instructed wellness program at the University of California at Irvine until 2017 when she relocated to Nevada where presently she coaches fitness/wellness at EoS Fitness Club in Las Vegas.
+Fikotová later became a certified exercise therapist specializing in holistic fitness studies and training.
+She instructed a wellness program at the University of California at Irvine until 2017, then relocated to Nevada where she coached fitness and wellness at the EoS Fitness Club in Las Vegas.

+Fikotová died from cancer in Costa Mesa, California on 12 April 2024, at the age of 91.